ICE Performance-Based National Detention Standards of 2011: The Mexico-United States Border

 In the last decade, the topic of immigration received a heightened amount of attention.
 Past presidents took distinct concern over undocumented immigration at the US-Mexico border and incorporated the topic into their campaign promises.
 As a result, the number of deportations has increased dramatically and, in turn, the number of migrant encounters at the US-Mexico border.
 Between 2009 and 2015, the Obama administration deported a record-high 2.4 million unauthorized immigrants.
 In 2016, ICE conducted 174,923 removals of individuals apprehended at or near the border or ports of entry—a 10,000 person increase from the prior year.

 The growing amount of undocumented detainees raised concerns about detention centers' capacity to conduct proper treatment of each individual life.
 This became especially apparent when the COVID-19 pandemic began, when many immigrants crossing the US-Mexico border had limited access to healthcare due to the political, social, and economic stratification they undergo in ICE detention.

 Many advocacy organizations, such as Border Angels and the American Civil Liberties Union (ACLU), pinpointed that the changes at the US-Mexico border would cause accelerated consequences for women.

 Undocumented women in ICE detention

 Women are known to be more vulnerable than men when migrating.
 Women detained in detention centers require a specific and often elevated amount of medical care.
 The ACLU published a brief documenting the problems and conditions that immigrant detainees face in detention facilities, the biggest problem being the issue of inadequate access to medical care.

 Second, sexual assault and rape are widespread at the border.
-Although the true number of women raped at the Mexico–United States border remains unknown due to under-reporting, investigations have reported that 60 percent of women are raped.
-Some even expect that as many as 80 percent of women are raped on their journey from Mexico into the United States.
+Although the true number of women raped at the Mexico–United States border remains unknown due to under-reporting, investigations have estimated that 60 percent of women are raped on their journey from Mexico into the United States.

 Medical care and prevention of violence against women are two topics covered in the ICE PBNDS of 2011.